mdn/content/files/en-us/learn/forms/user_input_methods/index.md

 #### Finger touch

-When developing web applications meant to be installed on touchscreen devices, it's a good practice to take into consideration the different capabilities in terms of screen resolution and user input.
+To support web applications on touchscreen devices, it's a good practice to take into consideration the different capabilities in terms of screen resolution and user input.
 [Touch events](/en-US/docs/Web/API/Touch_events) can help you implement interactive elements and common interaction gestures on touchscreen devices.

 If you want to use touch events, you need to add event listeners and specify handler functions, which will be called when the event gets fired: